DanielMariooR/Tweetalizer/README.md

  - Axios
  - Chartjs
  - Python NLTK

+# How to Use
+ - Register for a twitter developer account
+ - Wait for the approval of your developer account
+ - Fill in your developer's account credential in the ./api/auth/twitter_keys.yaml

 # Example of Use
  - To know public opinion for a certain events or figures